Who we are

-Laboratory for Applied Remote Sensing and Image Processing (LARSIP), is a multidisciplinary laboratory dedicated to the research and implementation of Remote Sensing, Hyperspectral Image Processing, Signal and Image Processing, Geographical Information Systems (GIS),Emergency Response Systems,Global Positioning Systems (GPS) technologies, Applied Electromagnetics and Bio-Optics.
+The Laboratory for Applied Remote Sensing Imaging and Photonics (LARSIP), is a multidisciplinary laboratory dedicated to the research and implementation of Remote Sensing, Hyperspectral Image Processing, Signal and Image Processing, Geographical Information Systems (GIS),Emergency Response Systems,Global Positioning Systems (GPS) technologies, Applied Electromagnetics and Bio-Optics.

 An important objective of LARSIP is to create knowledge that are useful in the decision making process.
 This implies that a large amount of effort is involved in developing useful products.
 Important sets of products are algorithms implemented in software packages.
 Some algorithms are being embedded in hardware systems.
 Examples of it are: Hyperspectral Data Analysis Toolbox, and Pattern Recognition & Image Analysis Toolbox.

 LARSIP is committed to transfer the developed technology.
 This component has an educational aspect.
 The laboratory trains undergraduate and graduate students in areas such as Remote Sensing, Geographic Information System, Global Positioning system and Image Processing and Pattern Recognition.
 We also provide continue education through a series of seminars for people in the public and private sectors who wants to be updated in this kind of technology.
 LARSIP is committed to transfer the technologies to other countries in the Caribbean and South America through seminars, workshops and presentations.